d1sc0/hellostu.xyz/src/content/posts/14--choropleth-experiments.md

 One thing I liked about leaflet was that it gave some nice easy ways to turn off all the crazy map features.
 The 1st draft of this the map allowed zooming and panning and zoomed in on selection etc etc. All fine and dandy but a pretty crappy experience on a mobile device where you want people to be able to scroll a page with their thumb not pan a map to another continent.
 In the context of using a map to visualise this kind of data it was massive interaction overkill and totally pointless.
 Good to know I can play with those things for other uses though.

 I need to play with the styling and layout options some more.
 It's a pretty big flaw to have the key sat within the map window - as again on mobile it totally obscures London and most of the South East 😂...but I'm also keen to crack on and explore some other formats of visualisation.
 Maybe something for the weekend!

-> **Update:** Most of the above is still accurate.
-I've made some small changes to get it working again.
-I'm now using react-leaflet components and a gatsby plugin to make things a bit neater and grab the leaflet styles etc. I've now also combined the data and geometry in one file.
-Although keeping the geometry and data felt like a good idea at the time...time proved it to be of little benefit!
-The react components I've built will be far more valuable in terms of re-use.
-I've also added some conditional styles so that the legend hides when reaching the mobile breakpoint.